trowski/fiber-rfc/rfc.md

 Blocking code (such as `file_get_contents()`) will continue to block the entire process, even if other fibers exist.
 Code must be written to use asynchonous I/O, an event loop, and fibers to see a performance and concurrency benefit.
 As mentioned in the introduction, several libraries already exist for asynchronous I/O and can take advantage of fibers to integrate with synchronous code while expanding the potential for concurrency in an application.

+As fibers allow transparent use of asynchronous I/O, blocking implementations can be replaced by non-blocking implementations without affecting the entire call stack.
+If an internal scheduler is available in the future, internal functions such as `sleep()` could be made non-blocking by default.

 #### Why add this to PHP core?

 Adding this capability directly in PHP core makes it widely available on any host providing PHP.
 Often users are not able to determine what extensions may be available in a particular hosting environment, are unsure of how to install extensions, or do not want to install 3rd-party extensions.
 With fibers in PHP core, any library author may use the feature without concerns for portability.